John J. Gilligan: U. S. Representative and Senate campaign

+Governor of Ohio

-Gilligan won election for governor of Ohio in 1970, defeating Republican state Auditor Roger Cloud, and serving from 1971 to 1975.
+Gilligan won election for governor of Ohio in 1970, defeating Republican state Auditor Roger Cloud by 342,903 votes, and serving from 1971 to 1975.
 His signature achievement in office was the creation of Ohio's state income tax.
-Gilligan lost reelection in the strongly Democratic Watergate year of 1974 to former Republican governor James A. Rhodes (who had been barred from running in 1970 due to term limits) by only 11,488 votes out of 3,072,010 cast.
+Gilligan was seen as a favorite to win a second term but lost re-election in an upset in the strongly Democratic Watergate year of 1974 to former Republican governor James A. Rhodes (who had been barred from running in 1970 due to term limits) by only 11,488 votes.
 The backlash of big business against Gilligan and in favor of Rhodes was seen by many as the reason for his defeat.

+Later career

 Gilligan subsequently served as the administrator of the United States Agency for International Development (USAID) from 1977 to 1979.
 In 1980, he was elected to the Common Cause National Governing Board.
 He served as director of the Institute for Public Policy from 1979 to 1986, and taught at the University of Notre Dame from 1986 to 1992.
 He also served as director of the civic issues forum at the University of Cincinnati School of Law.
 In 1999, Gilligan was elected to the Board of Education of the Cincinnati Public Schools.
 He chose not to stand for re-election when his term expired in 2007.